If you're after the best mini projector out there, you're in the right place!

 But, what if you're not sure which one to go for?
 Well, we've done all the hard work for you by looking at spec sheets, reviews, and all those additional features to find the best ones for the job.

-Whether you're looking for a standout all-rounder in the Anker Nebula Capsule Max or something truly portable like the ViewSonic M1 Mini+, we've got you covered right here, plus our guide to finding the best mini projector for you.
+Whether you're looking for a brillant 4K choice like the LG CineBeam HU80KSW or if you're on the hunt for a properly portable choice with the ViewSonic M1 Mini+, we've got you covered right here, plus our guide to finding the best mini projector for you.

 Let's get to it!